 This Thai pad kra pao recipe for stir fried pork and holy basil with fried egg is a breakfast staple of street food stalls all over Thailand.
 A paste of chilli and garlic is combined with ground pork, a rich sauce and holy basil.
 Topped with a fried egg and served with prik nam pla and jasmine rice, it’s a filling breakfast dish and a Thai street food favourite.

-This Thai pad kra pao recipe is very versatile.
-Thai holy basil is essential – that’s the ‘kra pao’ in the title, also written as ‘kra pow’ and ‘gaphrao’, while ‘pad’ or ‘phat’ is ‘stir-fried’ – however, you could easily use ground beef or chicken mince, and you can crank up the heat if you like things hot or serve a more gently spiced stir-fry if you prefer.
+This Thai pad kra pao recipe is versatile, however, whatever changes you make, Thai holy basil is essential.
+Indeed, the star of the dish for Thais.
+Holy basil is the ‘kra pao’ in the title, also written as ‘kra pow’ and ‘gaphrao’, although transliterated correctly as ‘ka phrao’, while ‘pad’ or ‘phat’ is ‘stir-fried’.
+You could use ground beef or chicken mince, and you can crank up the heat if you like things hot or serve a more gently spiced stir-fry if you prefer.

 If you haven’t visited us in a while, recipes recently published in our rejuvenated breakfast eggs series include a classic Mexican huevos rancheros, a Mexican migas recipe with a twist for a ‘Migas tortilla’, fried eggs breakfast taco with chorizo, crunchy potatoes and spicy chorizo oil, scrambled eggs breakfast taco recipe with avocado and chorizo, Basque fried eggs with chorizo and potatoes recipe for ‘messy eggs’, Mexico City-inspired chorizo eggs, Thai fried egg salad recipe for yam khai dao, and pesto scrambled eggs, and a Japanese rolled omelette recipe for tamagoyaki.